IowaDave/pxt-constants/README.md

 <br>Figure 9<br>
 The custom blocks dialog window</h5>

-<p>A new module named custom.ts will appear and be highlighted in the Explorer list.
-In future when you want to edit the custom.ts file, navigate to it under the Explorer and click to highlight it again.</p>
+<p>A new module named custom.ts will appear and be highlighted in the Explorer list.</p>

+<p>In future, after you have added custom.ts to your project, you may want to edit the file further.
+Navigate to it under the Explorer and click custom.ts to highlight it again.</p>

 <p>The JavaScript window will fill in with the custom.ts code ready for editing.
 When you first add custom.ts to your project, it will contain code examples provided by default.
 (Figures 10 and 11)</p>